It's not just daughters...

 If you are interested in diving deeper and doing the work to heal the wound, then please join me!

-Our Evergreen course content is all about how to work through these hurts.
-We now have a Membership site for extra support and community.
+Our Overcoming the Mother Wound course content is all about how to work through these hurts.
+The Evergreen course also includes limited-time access to our Membership community for support and connection with your peers.

 The Evergreen Course and Membership Site welcome all genders who want to heal and grow in a supportive, inclusive community.